waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_1_approach.md

-# AI Method 1 - Computational Approach
+# AI Method 1 - Approximate Q-Learning

 Your notes about this part of the project, including acknowledgement, comments, strengths and limitations, etc.